hobaDevHome/moviesApp/comments.md

 Requirements:

-- Implement a search feature that allows users to input a movie title and retrieve a list of movies that match the search query.
-- Display the search results in a responsive user interface that adjusts to different screen sizes,
-- For each movie in the search results, present the movie title, poster image, release year, and any other relevant information you consider important.
-- When a user clicks on a movie from the search results, display additional details about the selected movie, including the plot summary, director, actors, and IMDb rating.
 - Bonus: If the API supports it, incorporate pagination or infinite scrolling for the search results.
 - Bonus: Optimize performance and reduce API requests by implementing caching to store previously fetched movie data locally.

-- Bonus: Integrate additional features or enhancements that you believe would enhance the application.
-- Utilize a public movie API, such as the Open Movie Database (OMDb) API (http://www.omdbapi.com/), or any other similar API of your choice. api key = 18a85a90
+api key = 18a85a90